 This variety can often present a challenge to those who just want to know what the best Samsung Galaxy tablets are.
 To help them out, we have created this list of best Samsung tablets which breaks down the strength of each option and explains who should buy them, and why.
 In addition to detailed information about each tablet, you’ll also find links to our in-depth reviews for these tablets.

-Best Samsung Tablet – Spec monster: Galaxy Tab S7+
+Best Samsung Tablet – Spec monster: Galaxy Tab S8 Ultra

-Reasons to buy: Big and beautiful display, 120Hz refresh rate, great performance and battery life.
+Reasons to buy: Largest display, 120Hz refresh rate, epic performance and battery life.

-Who should buy: Customers who need a tablet for their work from home setup and enterprise customers for business applications.
+Who should buy: Power users who need a tablet for work and enterprise customers who need tablets for business applications.

 Best Samsung Tablet – Productivity: Galaxy Tab S6